 'Shelter' is a basic human need, and across the world, people are working to create comfortable dwellings every day.
-Unfortunately, many modern housing construction practices have a significant impact on climate change.
+Unfortunately, many modern housing construction practices significantly impact climate change.
 This is why concerned industry experts attempt to make building construction eco-friendly, encompassing the ideas and principles around natural buildings.

 A natural building is built with renewable resources through eco-friendly technology and is utilized in ways that positively impact the planet.